-Product Functionality Description Cosmetic Category F1 - Collectible or Specialty equipment C6 - Used Excellent - Collectibles are rare, vintage, and no longer manufactured or supported by C5 - Used Very Good original manufacturers C4 - Used Good - Specialty equipment are rare and specialized equipment not generally C3 - Used Fair available in retail. - Inspected and determined to be viable for reuse or parts. - May have broken or missing pieces. - Data sanitized or free of data storage media F2 - Verified Specialty Equipment C7 - Certified Pre-Owned - Verified removed from operation with no known defects in functionality C6 - Used Excellent - No physical damage or defects - No corrosion - No missing parts - Original part numbers and serial numbers verified accurate Data sanitized or free of data storage media F3 - Key Functions Working C6 - Used Excellent A subset of the original functions of the device that an ordinary user of the C5 - Used Very Good device expects to function are verified working through manual or C4 - Used Good automated tests.
-C3 - Used Fair - Software may not be loaded or configured - Hardware required for key functions to be tested may have been removed after testing (e.g. Hard Drive) - May be missing components not essential to key functions. - Secondary functions may not be tested or working. - May not include Focus Materials (e.g. Battery) that are not working or not tested. - All missing parts or cosmetic damages will be listed for each item. - Data sanitized or free of data storage media F4 - Hardware Functional C6 - Used Excellent - All hardware is tested manually or with diagnostic software and verified working - No missing or damaged components or parts - Software not loaded or configured - No hardware defects - Data sanitized or free of data storage media F5 - Refurbished C6 - Used Excellent - All functions tested with diagnostic software Loaded and configured with legally licensed software for full operations ready for the user.
+Product Functionality Description Cosmetic Category

+F1 - Collectible or Specialty equipment C6 - Used Excellent

+- Collectibles are rare, vintage, and no longer manufactured or supported by C5 - Used Very Good

+original manufacturers C4 - Used Good

+- Specialty equipment are rare and specialized equipment not generally C3 - Used Fair

+available in retail.

+- Inspected and determined to be viable for reuse or parts.

+- May have broken or missing pieces.

+- Data sanitized or free of data storage media

+F2 - Verified Specialty Equipment C7 - Certified Pre-Owned

+- Verified removed from operation with no known defects in functionality C6 - Used Excellent

+- No physical damage or defects

+No corrosion

+- No missing parts

+Original part numbers and serial numbers verified accurate

+Data sanitized or free of data storage media

+F3 - Key Functions Working C6 - Used Excellent

+.
+A subset of the original functions of the device that an ordinary user of the C5 - Used Very Good

+device expects to function are verified working through manual or C4 - Used Good

+automated tests.
+C3 - Used Fair

+١. Software may not be loaded or configured

+١. Hardware required for key functions to be tested may have been removed

+after testing (e.g. Hard Drive)

+١. May be missing components not essential to key functions.

+١. Secondary functions may not be tested or working.

+May not include Focus Materials (e.g. Battery) that are not working or not

+1 tested.

+١. All missing parts or cosmetic damages will be listed for each item.

+1 Data sanitized or free of data storage media

+EA - Hardware Functional C6 - Used Excellent

+14 All hardware is tested manually or with diagnostic software and verified CO - OSEG EXCENENT

+working

+No missing or damaged components or parts

+Software not loaded or configured

+No hardware defects

+- No naroware detects Data sanitized or free of data storage media

+OC.
+Hand Sundhank

+15 - Refurbished C6 - Used Excellent

+All functions tested with diagnostic software

+Loaded and configured with legally licensed software for full operations

+ready for the user.

 Electronic test results are available.

-No hardware or software defects L· Data sanitized or free of data storage media F6 - Like New C7 - Certified Pre-Owned All functions tested with diagnostic software Repaired with OEM original parts Loaded and configured with original manufacturer's legally licensed software. - Meets OEM specifications for full original functionality.
-Electronic test results are available. - Zero defects Data sanitized or free of data storage media
+1 No hardware or software defects

+Data sanitized or free of data storage media

+F6 - Like New C7 - Certified Pre-Owned

+All functions tested with diagnostic software

+- Repaired with OEM original parts

+- Loaded and configured with original manufacturer's legally licensed software.

+- Meets OEM specifications for full original functionality.

+Electronic test results are available.

+Zero defects

+Data sanitized or free of data storage media

+Data Samuela of Mee of data Storage friedra